Anxiety and depression are debilitating, but surmounting research is finding that people who eat meat are less depressed.

 Foods Linked to Depression

-Many foods decrease the risk for depression, but what about those that increase the risk?
+Many foods decrease the risk of depression, but what about those that increase the risk?

 A 2019 systemic review evaluated the impact of carbohydrate consumption and mood.
 An analysis of 31 studies found that carbohydrates do not increase mood.
 Carbohydrate consumption is associated with increased fatigue and decreased alertness within 30 minutes of ingestion.